Azure/autorest.modelerfour/modelerfour/readme.md

   # off by default
   resolve-schema-name-collisons: false|true

+  # if you want to keep the flattened models even if they are not used
+  # off by default
+  keep-unused-flattened-models: false|true

   # merges response headers into response objects
   # defaults to false if not specified
   # not implemented